TopScrech/Disk-Usage-Widgets/README.md

 # Disk Usage Widgets

-## Supported versions
+## Supported paltforms
-macOS 14+
+- macOS 14+

-iPadOS SDK was added in order to preview widgets, so it isn't supported
+- iPadOS support was added in order to preview widgets, so it isn't supported